ppwa-io/sustainability-skills-library/regenag-roi-model/regenag-roi-model-skill.md

 ## Inputs to provide

 Before Claude can build the model, gather the following.
-Estimates are acceptable — note where figures are estimated versus confirmed.
+Estimates are acceptable, but note where figures are estimated versus confirmed.

 | Input | Description | Example |
 |-------|-------------|---------|